 - Don't Log Any Requests—Disables all logging.
 If you select this option, most reporting for identities with this policy will not be helpful as nothing is logged to report on.

-Cisco Umbrella's data warehouse is where your customer's event data logs are stored.
-By default, event data logs are saved to Cisco's California location; however, you can change the location of the data warehouse from North America to Europe at any time.
-For more information, see Change the Location of Event Data Logs.
+Each of your organizations stores their activity logs to Cisco Umbrella's data warehouse.
+By default, Umbrella saves event data logs to Cisco's California location; however, you can change the location of the data warehouse from North America to Europe at any time.
+For more information, see Change a Data Warehouse Location.

-The MSSP console has the ability to upload, store, and archive traffic activity logs from your customers' Umbrella dashboards to the cloud through Amazon S3.
-CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes so that there's a minimum of delay between traffic from the customer's Umbrella dashboard being logged and then being available to download from an S3 bucket.
+The Cisco Umbrella Multi-Org console has the ability to upload, store, and archive traffic activity logs from your organizations' Umbrella dashboards to the cloud through Amazon S3.
+CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes so that there's a minimum of delay between traffic from the organization's Umbrella dashboard being logged and then being available to download from an S3 bucket.

-By having your customers' logs uploaded to an S3 bucket, you can then download logs automatically to keep in perpetuity in backup storage.
-Or, ingest the logs through your SIEM or another security tool to determine if any security events in these Umbrella logs coincide with events in other security tools.
+By having your organizations' logs uploaded to an S3 bucket, you can then download logs automatically to keep in perpetuity in backup storage.
+Or, ingest the logs through your SIEM or another security tool to determine if any security events in your Umbrella logs coincide with events in other security tools.

-- A self-managed bucket—You (or the customer) own the Amazon S3 bucket, including its configuration and management.
+- A self-managed bucket—You own the Amazon S3 bucket, including its configuration and management.

-- A Cisco-managed bucket—Cisco Umbrella owns the bucket and sets the configuration and management of it.
+- A Cisco-managed bucket—Cisco owns the bucket and sets the configuration and management of it.

-- Included in the license cost for the MSSP console, effectively making it free.
+- Included in the license cost for the Multi-org console, effectively making it free.
 Although having your own bucket is very inexpensive, the overhead of having to manage another bill can be prohibitive.

-- You cannot add anything to your bucket besides log files from Umbrella and the bucket cannot be used by another application.
+- You cannot add anything to your bucket besides log files from your organizations and the bucket cannot be used by another application.

-- Some SIEM integration types (such as QRadar) may require advanced privileges for the user accessing the S3 bucket—beyond the basic Read permissions—and as such, may not work with the Amazon S3 feature.
+- Some SIEM integration types may require advanced privileges for the user accessing the S3 bucket—beyond the basic Read permissions—and as such, may not work with the Amazon S3 feature.